tsnellgrove/dark_castle3/doc/story.md

     "Dark Castle looms over you.
 Its facade of blackened turrets and cracked walls is dour and singlularly univiting.
 It's hard to imagine but your great grandma Nana used to tell wonderous stories of the old days when the castle gleamed brightly on its hill and was a beacon of order and goodness for the land.
 Maybe it's because of the stories, but you've always had a bit of an itch to venture inside.
 The place has somehow called to you - almost daring you to enter - and now that a round of beer and your alehouse repuation as a fearless ruffian are on the line, you intend to answer the call!",

 'entrance_south_warn_0':
     "Don't be ridiculous Burt.
-You just swore to Chrissy Brewer (the girl of your dreams!) and the whole rest of the pub that you'd march into the Dark Castle, grab the gold, and buy everyone drinks with it.
+You just swore to Chrissy Brewer (the prettiest girl in town!) and the whole rest of the pub that you'd march into the Dark Castle, grab the gold, and buy everyone drinks with it.
 That's why they gave you the Rusty Key.
 You can't turn back now!",

+'rusty_key':
+    "An old Rusty Key... the one you swore to the whole pub (and Miss Chrissy Brewer!) that you'd use to pillage the Dark Castle...
+What could you possibly do with it?",

 'cecily':
     "You give yourself a self-concious once-over: at age 19 and the youngest daughter of Ethan Brewer, the prosperous owner of the town's only pub, you should be well on your way towards matrimony - but to your mother's dismay and your own deep gratitude, it appears to be nowhere on the horrizon.
 Of course you're also the more homely and introverted daughter - more fond of books than boys they say.
 Your older sister, Chrissy, the queen of the viallage, has always had a dozzen men at a time circling her in eratic orbits, moths to the flame - so who would ever notice you?",